toanlcgift/tepaylinkgame_script/README.md

   The big issue is that LDPlayer is based on x86_64 and this app only support arm64-v8a, armeabi-v7a. => when having a good solution, I'll PR for frida & ceserver

 - solution: using frida-gadget-arm.so in embedded mode, libhoudini will load arm lib on x86_64 device.
 I use LIEF as injection tool.
+Cheat engine server would be loaded as well as frida-gadget.

 IOS:
 - seem more easier, not implement yet.